Skip to content

 After adding the new scenario template, you can Create a Scenario, Copy a scenario template to create a duplicate, Edit it, and Delete it.

-Add tasks in the Scenario Templates screen by clicking the + ("plus") icon.
-Complete the same task information as you did when you created a new task.
+Add tasks in the Scenario Templates screen by clicking the + icon.
+Complete the same task information as you did to create a new task.

 Scenarios